arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

 <strong>Ukraine’s</strong> president, Volodymyr Zelensky, thumbed his nose at Russia by addressing the “leaders of the G19” at the G20 summit in Indonesia.
 In a video address Mr Zelensky called for <strong>Russia’s</strong> “aggressive” war against his country to “end justly”.
-A stronger-than-expected draft resolution is circulating at the conference, which [opened on Tuesday](https://te.arielherself.xyz/asia/2022/11/13/the-dynamics-of-distrust-around-the-g20-summit), stating that “most members strongly condemn” the war in Ukraine.
+A draft resolution is circulating at the conference, which [opened on Tuesday](https://te.arielherself.xyz/asia/2022/11/13/the-dynamics-of-distrust-around-the-g20-summit), stating that “most members strongly condemn” the war in Ukraine.
+Russia says “politicisation” of the summit is unfair.

 President<strong> Joe Biden</strong> rejected the idea of a “new cold war” with China and said he believed Taiwan faced no “imminent” threat of invasion.
 The remarks came after a three-hour meeting with his Chinese counterpart, <strong>Xi Jinping</strong> ahead of the [G20 summit](https://te.arielherself.xyz/asia/2022/11/13/the-dynamics-of-distrust-around-the-g20-summit).
 Antony Blinken, America’s secretary of state, will visit Beijing early next year to follow up on the talks.